Phoenix neighborhood rocked again by vandalism after Juneteenth swastika spray-painting

 The neighborhood's ZIP code is 58% Hispanic, 10% Black and 2% Native American, according to the most recent U.S. Census Bureau estimates.
 The Juneteenth holiday is observed to commemorate the end of slavery in the U.S.

 Neighborhood resident Chris Horak's truck was vandalized with spray-painted profanity and the N-word on Saturday, he said in an interview with The Arizona Republic.
-On Wednesday, the public school teacher said he had found four swastikas in red spray paint along with a variation of the racial slur spelled out on his vehicle.
+The 55-year-old public school teacher said that on Wednesday he had found four swastikas in red spray paint along with a variation of the racial slur spelled out on his vehicle.

 "It's disappointing, upsetting," Horak said on Saturday, adding he was frustrated about how his neighbors were again facing hate-inspired vandalism.